xmonad/xmonad/tutorial.md

 ## Get in Touch

-The `freenode/#xmonad` channel is very friendly and helpful.
+The `irc.libera.chat/#xmonad` channel is very friendly and helpful.
 It is possible that people will not immediately answer—we do have lives as well, after all :).
 Eventually though, people will usually chime in if they have something helpful to say; sometimes this takes 10 minutes, other times it may well take 10 hours.
-If you don't have an IRC client ready to go, the easiest way to join is via [webchat]—just jot down a username and `#xmonad` as the channel and you should be good to go!
+If you don't have an IRC client ready to go, the easiest way to join is via [webchat]—just jot down a username and you should be good to go!
 There is a [log] of the channel available, in case you do have to disconnect at some point, so don't worry about missing any messages.
-We also have a [matrix room] that's linked to IRC, in case you prefer that.

 If you're not a fan of real-time interactions, you can also post to the [xmonad mailing list] or the [xmonad subreddit].